OpenDriver2/REDRIVER2/src_rebuild/PsyX/README.md

 - **PGXP-Z** - PGXP support with optimized vertex cache lookup and extended with *modern 3D hardware perspective transform* and *Z-buffer* support **PGXP-Z**
 - *LibSPU* with ADPCM decoding on OpenAL (SPU-AL)
 - *LibGPU* with Playstation-style polygon and image handling
+- Already proven to be *95% compatible* with the Psy-Q Playstation SDK - Psy-X game look identical to the Playstation game

 ## TODO
 - Add some missing LibGTE functions